thephpleague/csv/docs/9.0/reader/record-mapping.md

 # Record to object conversion

+<p class="message-warning">This feature intentionally does not support PHP8,4+ property hooks and
+asymetric visibility.
+If your object uses those features you are better off using a fully fledge denormalizing tool specific to PHP.
+You may found a much better fit on <a href="https://packagist.org/">packagist.org</a>.</p>

 <p class="message-notice">New in version <code>9.12.0</code></p>

 If you are working with a class which implements the `TabularDataReader` interface you can now deserialize